Huy-Ngo/acanban/docs/source/intro.rst

 to manage their tasks.
 We studied these systems to see how projects are commonly and effectively managed.

-Trello_ is a popular web service for keeping track of tasks using `Kanban board`_.
+Trello_,a popular web service for keeping track of tasks, uses `Kanban board`_.
-A Kanban board consists of several columns, each of which contains some tasks in a certain stage, such as "to-do", "in progress", "in review", and "done".
+A Kanban board consists of several columns, each of which contains some tasks in a certain stage, such as *to-do*, *in progress*, *in review*, and *done*.
 User can move a task from a column to another.
-As this workflow has short learning curve, it is also used by other popular collaborative platforms, such as Jira_, Asana_, GitHub_, or Tuleap_.
+As this workflow is easy to learn, it is also used by other popular collaborative platforms, such as Jira_, Asana_, GitHub_, or Tuleap_.

-Some other software, such as GanttProject_, ProjectLibre_, or `Microsoft Project`_ uses another tool: `Gantt chart`_.
+Some other software, such as GanttProject_, ProjectLibre_, or `Microsoft Project`_ is modeled after another tool: `Gantt chart`_.
 Gantt chart is a way of using bar chart to visualize the schedule for the project.
 This method simplifies scheduling independent tasks to be worked on at the same time to save wait time.